carriercomm/go-to/demo-script.md

 #Demo of linux containers' migration

-This demonstration done in Ubuntu 12.04 LTS
+This demonstration is done in Ubuntu 12.04 LTS

 ## Configuring Guest OS